Loyalty Program for Small Business (2026 Guide)

 85% of consumers say they’re more likely to keep buying from brands with loyalty programmes (Bond Brand Loyalty / Visa, 2024).
 The question isn’t whether to start — it’s how soon.

 Ready to set up your loyalty programme?
-FaveCard has a $0 plan — try all Pro features free for 30 days.
+FaveCard has a $0 plan with no time limit — plus 30 days of full Pro including Apple & Google Wallet passes, custom branding, and customer messages.
 Create your digital stamp card in 5 minutes.
-Works with Apple Wallet and Google Wallet, no app download needed.
+No app download needed.

 Frequently Asked Questions